-Throughout her life, Baraca was known for her adventurous spirit and her unwavering commitment to her family and friends.
-She had a heartfelt passion for connecting with people, often enjoying visits with loved ones, and her presence brought warmth and joy to every gathering.
-Her zest for life was reflected in her many hobbies, including drawing, bird watching, gardening, fishing, and playing Scrabble.
-Baraca's love for the outdoors nourished her soul, and she embraced every chance to explore nature's beauty.
+Baraca lived with unwavering devotion to her family and friends.
+She had a genuine passion for connecting with others and found joy in every visit with loved ones, lighting up each gathering with her warmth.
+Her zest for life was evident in her many hobbies—drawing, bird watching, gardening, fishing, and playing Scrabble.
+Her deep love for the outdoors nourished her soul and often drew her to nature's quiet beauty.

 This site is protected by reCAPTCHA and the